Current cross-correlation spectroscopy of Majorana bound states: Introduction

-Unlike a dc Fano factor, which time-averages over local and nonlocal channels and can be mimicked by trivial (quasi-)Andreev bound states, transient measurements avoid many of these ambiguities documented in realistic nanowires \cite{prada2020andreev}.
-In particular, time-resolved cross-lead noise isolates crossed-Andreev conversion and reveals a finite traversal time across the wire, a genuinely nonlocal signature expected when spatially separated Majoranas dominate transport \cite{bolech2007observing,nilsson2008splitting}.
+While a dc Fano factor based protocols can provide valuable diagnostics in appropriately designed setups \cite{manousakis2020weak,cao2023differential}, they are often time-averaged and do not directly resolve propagation delays.
+Here we therefore focus on the full time-domain cross-lead correlator, whose echo structure separates prompt local processes from delayed nonlocal ones.
+It also enables an operational extraction of the traversal time across the wire --- a genuinely nonlocal signature expected when spatially separated Majoranas dominate transport \cite{bolech2007observing,nilsson2008splitting}.
 Consistently, finite-frequency or waiting-time diagnostics predict qualitative differences between topological and trivial cases, reinforcing the advantage of the time domain as a discriminator~\cite{mi2018electron, bathellier2019finite, smirnov2019majorana}.

 In the following, we develop the two-time cross-lead current-current correlator in the TDLB-Nambu framework and show that its time-domain echoes yield a length-linear traversal time containing a nonlocal delay robust to trivial near-zero modes.
 This builds on Ref.~\cite{tuovinen2019distinguishing}, where time-resolved current signatures were studied.
 The extra contributions to the traversal times are well captured within a novel and simple-to-implement heuristic formula.
 Finally, we propose an experiment where this intuitive approach can be used to characterize genuine MZMs.